andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 - User Management
 ```

+I've found this level of granularity in my experience to produce good estimates that can inform a budget - budgets within which myself and my teams have succeeded time and again, whilst adapting to change and dealing with risks that have arisen during those deliveries.
+Using this level of granularity also provides a level of detail to customers or stakeholders around what shape our solution is likely to take, providing that additional clarity and assurance mentioned previously.

-It matters less about any specific granularity, and more that you understand the granularity you used during estimation when you start delivering.
-If we have this information on hand, we can drive conversations during delivery to say "We budgeted x days for User Management, but given the scope discovered over the last weeks of delivery, we now can see it will take y days", and we can drive a conversation around whether we trade scope, or increase budget, to accommodate our current reality.
+Having an understanding of how our estimate was constructed can also help us drive conversations during Deliver.
+We may say, for example "We budgeted x days for User Management, but given new information discovered over the last week of delivery, we now anticipate it will take y days", and we can drive a conversation around whether we trade scope, or increase budget, to accommodate our current reality.

 _Use the right units_